-In the title screen (that features two angry guys, one blue and the other red, locked in a staring contest), you have three options to choose from: Tutorial (where you can go through easy levels just to get the hang of the gameplay mechanics), Conquest (the single player mode, where you have to conquer more than 500 levels or worlds, as the game calls it) and Custom (where you can design a level, customise all the options, even the AI, or simply play a multiplayer game through a modem).
+In the title screen (that features 2 angry guys, one blue and the other red, locked in a staring contest), you have 3 options to choose from: Tutorial (where you can go through easy levels just to get the hang of the gameplay mechanics), Conquest (the single-player mode, where you have to conquer more than 500 levels or worlds, as the game calls it) and Custom (where you can design a level, customise all the options, even the AI, or simply play a multiplayer game through a modem).

-But whatever the mode you choose, you end up in the main gameplay screen where you have an isometric view of the current world in the center, a book in the upper left corner that shows an overview of the world, an horizontal scale and a coat of arms in the upper right corner that shows your mana level and the followers’ info, several icons in both lower corners; the left with your commands and the right with the game’s options.
+But whatever the mode you choose, you end up in the main gameplay screen where you have an isometric view of the current world in the centre, a book in the upper left corner that shows an overview of the world, an horizontal scale, a coat of arms in the upper right corner that shows your mana level and the followers’ info and several icons in both lower corners, the left with your commands and the right with the game’s options.

-Although the icons are all pretty self-explanatory and the gameplay is somewhat intuitive, I still recommend reading the manual before playing to get a good idea of each icon and their purpose.
+Although the icons are all pretty self-explanatory and the gameplay is somewhat intuitive, I still recommend reading the manual before playing to get a good idea of each icon and its function.

-To deter the other followers, you have access to several natural disasters, ranging from creating inhospitable swamps to flood large portions of the map, but the most powerful the calamity, the more mana it needs to invoke.
+To deter the other god’s followers, you have access to several natural disasters, ranging from creating inhospitable swamps to flood large portions of the map, but the most powerful the calamity, the more mana it needs to invoke it.
 And the more followers you have, the more mana you’ll get.
-Also, you need to be careful that you won’t hurt your own followers when invoking the catastrophes.
+Also, you need to be careful that you won’t hurt your own followers when invoking catastrophes.

-Also, the first levels all occur in green areas, but later on you find yourself playing in snowy, desert and lava environments.
+Also, the first levels all occur in green areas, but later on, you find yourself playing in snowy, desert and lava environments.
 In fact, the more inhospitable is the environment, the harder it is for your followers to grow and expand.
-And the three expansions, The Promised Lands (originally released in 1989), brings 5 new landscapes and 500 new maps, The Final Frontier (also released in 1989, but only for the Amiga and Atari ST), brings 1 new alien-looking landscape and even more 500 new maps and the World Editor (released in 1991, only for the Amiga) gives you the opportunity to build and edit your own worlds.
+And the 3 expansions, The Promised Lands (originally released in 1989), brings 5 new landscapes and 500 new maps, The Final Frontier (also released in 1989, but only for the Amiga and Atari ST), bring 1 new alien-looking landscape and even more 500 new maps and the World Editor (released in 1991 only for the Amiga) allows you to build and edit your own worlds.

-It even spawned two sequels (Populous II: Trials of the Olympian Gods and Populous: The Beginning), which we’ll review on a later date.
-It was remade for the Nintendo DS in 2008 by XSEED Games (simply titled Populous DS) and it also had two spiritual sequels: Molyneux’s Godus (which the lesser said about it, the better) and Reprisal by Electrolyte and Last17 and originally released in 2012.
+It was remade for the Nintendo DS in 2008 by XSEED Games (simply titled Populous DS) and it also had two spiritual sequels: Molyneux’s Godus (which the lesser said about it, the better) and Reprisal Universe by Electrolyte and Last17 and originally released in 2012.

 So, where can you get your hands on Populous?
-Well, you can buy it here on GOG.com (along with the expansion The Promised Lands) or here on Origin (although I don’t recommend it because you’ll be giving EA your money and apparently it doesn’t come with any expansion included).
+Well, you can buy it here on GOG.com (along with its 1st expansion The Promised Lands).